gchq/Gaffer/example/example-graph/src/main/resources/example/gettingstarted/11/walkthrough.md

 ${GET_0.25,0.5,0.75_PERCENTILES_FOR_EDGE_A_B}
 ```

-We can also get the cumulative density function of the distribution of the doubles:
+We can also get the cumulative density predicate of the distribution of the doubles:
 ${GET_CDF_SNIPPET}

 The results are: